danidiaz/lens-aeson-examples/README.md

 # How to use this package?

-Simple read the haddock documentation.
+Simply read the haddock documentation.

 You can also play with the examples in the *repl*, by downloading the [Git repo](https://github.com/danidiaz/lens-aeson-examples), building it, and